offalynne/Input/docs/latest/Device-Quirks.md

 - On Windows OS versions below Windows 10, some Bluetooth controllers fail to operate correctly.
 This is a system-level problem beyond our capability to address.

+- Xbox 360 controllers are not supported on MacOS.

 - On MacOS, GameMaker's [game controller mapping](Controller-Mapping) implementation has a bug regarding remapping devices in the inbuilt remapping database (marked "fixed" by YYG, though it persists).
 Input fixes this with a value offset for gamepad button and axis inputs.

 - On MacOS, the "gamepad select" button takes a screenshot on double press and records video on long press.
 Be aware when setting default bindings that this can be problematic for users with the feature enabled (default OS behaviour).